recse/recse/README.md

 # Hi!
 I'm Adrián (@recse)! 👋🏻
 Hola!
 My fullname is Adrián Belmonte Sepúlveda (recse on Internet)

-I was born in Valencia, Spain in the 94 and right now I'm living in Madrid, Spain.
+I was born in Valencia, Spain in 1994 and right now I'm living in Madrid, Spain.

+I am a person who is passionate about cybersecurity and development.
+I started programming when I was 10 years old, my hobby and dedication to this sector is inconceivable.
 ## Official Education 👨🏻‍🎓
 2010-2012 | Baccalaureate (Bachillerato).
 IES Fuente San Luis, Valencia.